Walgreens The Thread

 Types of acne scars

-Three main types of acne scars may appear as acne heals.
-If your body doesn’t produce enough collagen, depressions will be evident as the skin heals.
-If your body produces too much collagen, a raised scar will develop.
+Two main types of acne scars may appear as acne heals: depressed/sunken or raised scars.
+If your body doesn’t produce enough collagen, depressions may be evident as the skin heals.
+If your body produces too much collagen, a raised scar may develop.

 Acne atrophic scars